 On November 13, 1941, 1,000 people reportedly turned out for the dedication of the $25,000 Martin Studio-designed, Art Moderne-style Sarasota Public Library.
 For the first time, Sarasota’s library, begun as a project of the Town Improvement Society and sponsored by the Woman’s Club for nearly 25 years, had its own home.

 Frank Martin, son of T.R.
 Martin, continued the involvement of Martin Studios, with Civic Center development.
 He designed an Art Deco-style lighted fountain that was placed in front of the auditorium along U.S. 41.
 Robert and Edna Hazzard of Gardner, Maine, and Sarasota, provided the fountain and it was officially presented to the city in a lighting ceremony on December 12, 1940.

 By the end of the decade, a new Frank Martin-designed building graced the Civic Center.
 After more than 20 years as an organization without a structure, the Sarasota Art Association launched the first of several building programs.
 Covered now by a later addition, the original small gallery reflected Martin’s Art Moderne interest.
 It opened to the public at the end of January 1949, with an art show and sale during the annual Sara de Soto Pageant.

 During this first stage in the development of the Civic Center, the Sarasota Garden Club provided much of the landscaping.
 Members created a pond with some garden sculpture and a variety of trees that greeted visitors approaching from the south.
 Paths offered foot access to the bay.
 Not until the second phase of construction in the Civic Center would the Garden Club have a place of its own.

 Special thanks to Ann A. Shank, former Sarasota County Historian, for her research and time devoted to writing this article.
-Brought to you by Sarasota History Alive!
-"Where History Happens Everyday." www.sarasotahistoryalive.com
+Provided by Sarasota History Alive.
+"Where History Happens Everyday!" www.sarasotahistoryalive.com